Variable Selection and Minimax Prediction in High-dimensional Functional Linear Model: Theoretical Results

 Theorem \ref{thm:minimax_upper} shows that our refined estimator \eqref{equ:object_ridge} achieves the oracle the minimax rate in Theorem \ref{thm:minimax_lower}, which is determined by the rate of decay of the eigenvalues of the operator $\TSS$.
 When $q$ is a constant that does not grow with $n$, the minimax rate for the excess risk is on the order of $n^{-2r/(2r+1)}$, consistent with the findings in \cite{CaiYuan2012}.
-The proofs of Theorems \ref{thm:minimax_lower} and \ref{thm:minimax_upper} can be found in the Supplementary Materials.